feder-observatory/stellarphot/docs/stellarphot/index.rst

 stellarphot Documentation
 *************************

-This is the documentation for glowing-waffles.
+This is the documentation for stellarphot.

 Reference/API
 =============